Skip to content

 What POST /v1/conflicts/search actually does

-The conflict-search endpoint is designed to answer a different question: whether the proposed name appears close to already registered Swiss company names.
+The conflict-search endpoint is designed to answer a different question: which already registered Swiss company names are identical or similar to the proposed name.

 It evaluates similarity using multiple signals, including: